MaSaLo13/ReadMe-Gen/Develop/README.md

     - Tests
     - Questions
   ## Description
-      - Created a Markdown generator
+      - I am trying to figure out if this works as it should
   ## Installation
-  - asdf
+  - Open vs code, then with index.js in develop folder open in terminal
   ## Usage
     - undefined
   ## Contributing
-    - df
+    - Just me
   ## Tests
-    - asdf
+    - nonde
   ##

   ## Questions
-    - Github username: MaSaLo13
+    - Github username: Masalo
-    - Email: 123@gmail.com
+    - Email: em2@gmc.com